wp-plugins/country-code-failed-login/readme.txt

 4. When logging in you can see a brief overview of attacks blocked in the Dashboard screen

 == Changelog ==

+= 2.0.1 =
+* Does not require deactivation / reactivation to create custom db to store local ips

 = 2.0.0 =
 * Plugin stores banned IPs locally now to minimise external connections (particularly during an active attack!!)